sosy-lab/sv-witnesses/README.md

 The following command will start CPAchecker to validate an violation witness for ``test.c``.
 We assume that the violation witnesses is stored in the file ``witness-to-validate.graphml``.

-An easy way to validate witnesses with CPAchecker that should be able to handle most scenarios is provided by a predifined configuration:
+An easy way to validate violation witnesses with CPAchecker that should be able to handle most scenarios is provided by a predifined configuration:

-<pre>./scripts/cpa.sh -witness-validation \
+<pre>./scripts/cpa.sh -violation-witness-validation \
 -spec witness-to-validate.graphml \
-    -spec PropertyERROR.prp \
+-spec PropertyUnreachCall.prp \
 test.c
 </pre>

 There may be cases where you want to use different analyses.
 It is therefore possible to derive a custom configuration.
-The following example shows how to configure CPAchecker to use linear arithmetic predicate analysis to consume a witness:
+The following example shows how to configure CPAchecker to use linear-arithmetic predicate analysis to consume a witness:

 <pre>./scripts/cpa.sh -noout -heap 10000M -predicateAnalysis \
-    -setprop cfa.useMultiEdges=false \
+-setprop cpa.composite.aggregateBasicBlocks=false \
 -setprop cfa.simplifyCfa=false \
 -setprop cfa.allowBranchSwapping=false \
 -setprop cpa.predicate.ignoreIrrelevantVariables=false \
 -setprop counterexample.export.assumptions.assumeLinearArithmetics=true \
 -setprop analysis.traversal.byAutomatonVariable=__DISTANCE_TO_VIOLATION \
 -setprop cpa.automaton.treatErrorsAsTargets=false \
 -setprop WitnessAutomaton.cpa.automaton.treatErrorsAsTargets=true \
 -setprop parser.transformTokensToLines=false \
 -skipRecursion \
 -spec witness-to-validate.graphml \
-    -spec PropertyERROR.prp \
+-spec PropertyUnreachCall.prp \
 test.c
 </pre>

 For tasks where a 64 bit linux machine model is assumed, you also need to add the parameter ``-64`` to the command line.
-For tasks where the simple memory model is assumed, you also need to add the option ``-setprop cpa.predicate.handlePointerAliasing=false``.

 The output of the command should look similar to the following:

+<pre>Running CPAchecker with Java heap of size 10000M.
+Running CPAchecker with default stack size (1024k).
+Specify a larger value with -stack if needed.
-<pre>Using the following resource limits: CPU-time limit of 900s (ResourceLimitChecker.fromConfiguration, INFO)
+Using the following resource limits: CPU-time limit of 900s (ResourceLimitChecker.fromConfiguration, INFO)

-CPAchecker 1.4-svn (OpenJDK 64-Bit Server VM 1.7.0_79) started (CPAchecker.run, INFO)
+CPAchecker 1.6.1-svn (OpenJDK 64-Bit Server VM 1.8.0_111) started (CPAchecker.run, INFO)

+[...]

+line 193: Function pointer *__cil_tmp10 with type int (*)(int, int) is called, but no possible target functions were found.
+(CFunctionPointerResolver.replaceFunctionPointerCall, WARNING)

-Using predicate analysis with MathSAT5 version 5.3.7 (073c3b224db1)
+Using predicate analysis with SMTInterpol 2.1-327-g92cafef and JFactory 1.21.
+(PredicateCPA:PredicateCPA.<init>, INFO)
-  (Jul  7 2015 15:45:01, gmp 5.0.2, gcc 4.6.3, 64-bit) and JFactory 1.21.
-  (PredicateCPA:PredicateCPA.init, INFO)

 Using refinement for predicate analysis with PredicateAbstractionRefinementStrategy strategy.
-  (PredicateCPA:PredicateCPARefiner.init, INFO)
+ (PredicateCPA:PredicateCPARefiner.<init>, INFO)

-[..]

 Starting analysis ...
 (CPAchecker.runAlgorithm, INFO)

 [..]

 Automaton going to ErrorState on edge "__VERIFIER_error();" (WitnessAutomaton:AutomatonTransferRelation.getFollowStates, INFO)

 [..]

 Stopping analysis ...
 (CPAchecker.runAlgorithm, INFO)

 Verification result: FALSE.
-Property violation (__VERIFIER_error();
-  called in line 751,__VERIFIER_error(); called in line 751) found by chosen configuration.
+Property violation (WitnessAutomaton) found by chosen configuration.
 More details about the verification run can be found in the directory "./output".
 </pre>